Presbyopia: Improve Your Quality of Life with Reading Glasses

 The Risk Factor for Presbyopia

 There are various risk factors for presbyopia.
 First off, there’s age.
 It’s something that happens with age.
 It’s unavoidable.
 Most people develop presbyopia by age 40.
 However, there are other factors that could cause the condition.
 Presbyopia can occur in people younger than 40 when they suffer from anemia, cardiovascular diseases, farsightedness, multiple sclerosis, eye trauma, vascular insufficiency, and myasthenia gravis.
 Certain medications can also cause the condition.
 Some of these drugs include antianxiety drugs, antidepressants, antihistamines, antipsychotics, antispasmodics, and diuretics.
-You are also at a higher risk of developing premature presbyopia if you are a female, or have had intraocular surgery, or eating an unhealthy diet, or suffers from decompression sickness.
+You are also at a higher risk of developing premature presbyopia if you are a female, or have had intraocular surgery, or eating unhealthy diet, or suffers from decompression sickness.

 Reading Glasses for Presbyopia